wp-plugins/functionscapacitor/readme.txt

 * Safe process to use this plugin on WordPress MU or WP MultiSite.
 * Allow to personalize [Embedded output](http://wordpress.org/extend/plugins/functionscapacitor/other_notes/#Embedded-output)
- for each functions
+ for each functions.
 * Easy and powerfull [Functions arguments syntax](http://wordpress.org/extend/plugins/functionscapacitor/other_notes/#Functions-arguments-syntax) to apply any WordPress API options.
-* Generic functions arguments with [Magic keywords](http://wordpress.org/extend/plugins/functionscapacitor/other_notes/#Magic-keywords)
+* Generic functions arguments with [Magic keywords](http://wordpress.org/extend/plugins/functionscapacitor/other_notes/#Magic-keywords).
+* NEW: use [WordPress conditional tags](http://wordpress.org/extend/plugins/functionscapacitor/other_notes/#Supported-conditional-functions) as option to display a widget.
 * Structured source-code to prevent any conflict.

 Three methods to use WordPress API functions :